Professor Erdmute Alber

 In their joint project "Transnational Care and the Transformation of Inter-Generational Relations", Erdmute Alber and Heike Drotbohm are interested in understanding how the local, trans-regional or intercontinental mobility of domestic workers, elderly care workers and nannies changes generational relations – those of the mobile workers as well as those of the employers.
 The main aim of this project is a comparative study of global care chains, from an African and a Latin American perspective, in order to develop a theory-based research framework.

 Transfers of Belonging.
 A Social History of Child Fostering in West Africa.
-Leiden: Brill, in preparation.
+Boston, MA: Brill, 2018.

 with Heike Drotbohm, eds.
 Anthropological Perspectives on Care.
 Work, Kinship and the Life Course.
 New York, NY: Palgrave Macmillan, 2015.